Rud156/ShooterGame/README.md

 ## TODOs (Current)

 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
-- [ ] Shoot controller which gives the actual direction where the Projectiles are to be launched
 - [ ] Polish Pass
     - [ ] Type 1 Character - Default Call of Duty Character
         - [X] Primary Ability (All Damage/HP/Effects)